-To demonstrate Cupids ability to permeate cells we labelled the Cupid Control peptide (Product: Cupid-Control) with fluorescein using a commercially available labelling kit.
+To demonstrate Cupids ability to penetrate cells we labelled the Cupid Control peptide with fluorescein using a commercially available labelling kit.

 As a negative control we chose a commonly available protein, Bovine Serum Albumin to compare with Cupid, which we also labelled with fluorescein (Figure A.).

 A. Bovine Serum Albumin (BSA) from a commercial source was labelled with fluorescein and subjected to SDS-PAGE alongside a prestained molecular marker ladder.
 The gel was then stained for protein with a commercial coomassie-based stain (Left Panel) or observed with a blue light transilluminator (Right Panel)

 M = Weight markers shown in kD